victorkane/recipe-js/README.md

 # Change to an already downloaded branch
 git checkout lesson01-03
 node server.js

 ````

+## Special note for lessons involving changes to NodeJS server

+After checking out branches involving changes to the NodeJS server `server.js` (for example, **branch lesson04-01** involves changes to the NodeJS server dependencies due to the implementation of the RESTful API), you will need to execute a one-time `npm update` to install them so the the server will work.
+If the server is running, stop it, do the `npm update` and start it up again with `node server.js`.

 ## Instructions for performing the local testing for each lesson's code